 For sustenance, hit up Castaways.
 The giant beachside bar and grill offers appetizers, salads, sandwiches and plenty of frozen drinks on their top deck.
 Or head to the swanky Shore Club, where you can feel like a VIP with your own cabana or daybed.
 They’ve even got high-end bubbly and bottle service if your bride wants to go all out.

 It’s a bachelorette party — you need more than your basic dinner and drinks.
 If you’re looking for something cozy and intimate (and anything but ordinary), check out City Winery’s see-through domes along the Chicago Riverwalk.
 The heated domes are filled with blankets, chairs, cute decor, and, of course, plenty of wine.
-Your group will be able to sip rosé while gazing out at some of the city’s most stunning views.
+Your group will be able to sip rosé and enjoy cheese and charcuterie while gazing out at some of the city’s most stunning views.

 Root for the home team